ploomatt/epa-vehicle-analysis-2025/README.md

 ## Project Overview

 #### Motivation
 >With the growing adoption of electric vehicles, this project aims to use data analysis techniques to objectively compare EVs and ICE vehicles across three key dimensions: fuel cost, energy efficiency, and environmental impact.
-By working with real EPA data, this analysis seeks to uncover meaningful differences between the two vehicle types and provide data-driven insights for consumers, analysts, and employers evaluating analyst candidates.
+By working with real EPA data, this analysis uncovers measurable differences between the two vehicle types that reflect real world ownership considerations.

 #### Technologies Used
 >- Python (pandas): Data cleaning and preparation of raw EPA CSV files.<br>